Swipecoin/docs/guides/walkthroughs/stellar-smart-contracts.md

 **Immediate Signer**: escrow account
 **Eventual Signer**: destination account

-Transaction 3 and Transaction 4 are created and signed by the escrow account by the origin.
-The origin then gives Transaction 3 and Transaction 4, in [XDR form](https://www.stellar.org/developers/horizon/reference/xdr.html), to the target to sign using the destination account.
+Transação 3 and Transação 4 are created and signed by the escrow account by the origin.
+The origin then gives Transação 3 and Transação 4, in [XDR form](https://www.stellar.org/developers/horizon/reference/xdr.html), to the target to sign using the destination account.
 The target then publishes them for the origin to [review](https://www.stellar.org/laboratory/#xdr-viewer?type=TransactionEnvelope&network=test) and save in a safe location.
 Once signed by both parties, these transactions cannot be modified.
 Both the origin and target must retain a copy of these signed transactions in their XDR form, and the transactions can be stored in a publicly accessible location without concerns of tampering.

-Transaction 3 and Transaction 4 are created and signed before the escrow account is funded, and have the same transaction number.
+Transação 3 and Transação 4 are created and signed before the escrow account is funded, and have the same transaction number.
 This is done to ensure that the two parties are in agreement.
 If circumstances were to change before one of these two transactions are submitted, both the origin and the target need to authorize transactions utilizing the escrow account.
 This is represented by the requirement of the signatures of both the destination account and the escrow account.

-Transaction 3 removes the escrow account as a signer for transactions generated from itself.
+Transação 3 removes the escrow account as a signer for transactions generated from itself.
 This transaction transfers complete control of the escrow account to target.
 After the end of the lock-up time period, the only account that is needed to sign for transactions from the escrow account is the destination account.
 The unlock date (D+T) is the first date that the unlock transaction can be submitted.
-If Transaction 3 is submitted before the unlock date, the transaction will not be valid.
+If Transação 3 is submitted before the unlock date, the transaction will not be valid.
 The maximum time is set to 0, to denote that the transaction does not have an expiration date.

-Transaction 4 is for account recovery in the event that target does not submit the unlock transaction.
+Transação 4 is for account recovery in the event that target does not submit the unlock transaction.
 It removes the destination account as a signer, and resets the weights for signing transactions to only require its own signature.
 This returns complete control of the escrow account to the origin.
-Transaction 4 can only be submitted after the recovery date (D+T+R), and has no expiration date.
+Transação 4 can only be submitted after the recovery date (D+T+R), and has no expiration date.

-Transaction 3 can be submitted at any time during the recovery period, R. If the target does not submit Transaction 3 to enable access to the funds in the escrow account, the origin can submit Transaction 4 after the recovery date.
-The origin can reclaim the locked up assets if desired as Transaction 4 makes it so the target is no longer required to sign transactions for escrow account.
-After the recovery date, both Transaction 3 and Transaction 4 are valid and able to be submitted to the network but only one transaction will be accepted by the network.
+Transação 3 can be submitted at any time during the recovery period, R. If the target does not submit Transação 3 to enable access to the funds in the escrow account, the origin can submit Transação 4 after the recovery date.
+The origin can reclaim the locked up assets if desired as Transação 4 makes it so the target is no longer required to sign transactions for escrow account.
+After the recovery date, both Transação 3 and Transação 4 are valid and able to be submitted to the network but only one transaction will be accepted by the network.
 This is ensured by the feature that both transactions have the same sequence number.

-To summarize: if Transaction 3 is not submitted by the target, then Transaction 4 is submitted by the origin after the recovery period.
+To summarize: if Transação 3 is not submitted by the target, then Transação 4 is submitted by the origin after the recovery period.

-#### Transaction 5: Funding
+#### Transação 5: Funding
-**Account**: source account
+**Conta**: source account
-**Sequence Number**: M+1
+**Número Sequencial**: M+1
-**Operations**:
+**Operações**:
 - [Payment](../concepts/list-of-operations.md#payment): Pay the escrow account the appropriate asset amount

 **Signer**: source account

-Transaction 5 is the transaction that deposits the appropriate amount of assets into the escrow account from the source account.
-It should be submitted once Transaction 3 and Transaction 4 have been signed by the destination account and published back to the source account.
+Transação 5 is the transaction that deposits the appropriate amount of assets into the escrow account from the source account.
+It should be submitted once Transação 3 and Transação 4 have been signed by the destination account and published back to the source account.

 ## Joint-Entity Crowdfunding
 ### Use Case Scenario